 One completed original fingerprint card, or Livescan submission of fingerprints (see above).

 Original transcripts issued by an accredited college or university and bearing the college or university seal.
 Transcripts do not need to be in a sealed envelope.
 Electronic transcripts will be accepted only if they are transmitted directly to the Department of Education from an accredited college or university, or from a recognized clearinghouse such as eScript.
+All electronic transcripts should be emailed to email@example.com.
 A list of accredited institutions in the United States is available on the U.S. Department of Education's website at http://ope.ed.gove/accreditation/.
 Foreign transcripts must be accompanied by an original translation and course-by-course/degree equivalency evaluation completed by an approved evaluation service.
 A list of approved evaluation services is available at the bottom of this page.
+Any transcripts submitted to the Department after May 31, 2017 will not be returned.

 Competency testing score reports.
 See our Testing Requirements page, or the specific requirements for your desired area of licensure below, for more information on required testing.